getong/flutter_rust_bridge_tutorial/src/building-a-simple-app/init-flutter-app-and-setup-frb.md

 crate-type = ["staticlib", "cdylib"]
 ```

-Add the Rust Code from the previous chapter:
+Add the Rust Code from the previous chapter.

 {{#include ./core-api.md:427:}}